 What if my classic car is inoperable?

-If you’re transporting a non-running vehicle, look for an auto transporter for your car that has specialty carriers, equipment, tools and expertise to load and unload your vehicle safely.
-For a non-running vehicle that can still roll, a winch may be needed for loading and unloading.
-If the vehicle is extremely damaged and incapable of rolling, a forklift may be necessary to load and unload it.
-In either case, expect to be charged additional fees for the special equipment and extra time handling your car.
+If you’re transporting an inoperable vehicle, look for a transporter that has specialty carriers, equipment, tools and expertise to load and unload your vehicle safely.
+For a non-running vehicle that can still roll, your carrier can use a winch for loading and unloading.
+If the car is extremely damaged and incapable of rolling, it may require a forklift.
+In either case, expect to pay fees for the special equipment and extra time it takes to ship an inoperable vehicle.

 What if I want to transport multiple classic cars?

 Some classic car transport services specialize in moving fleets.
-Their enclosed carriers feature an air ride suspension system for a smoother journey for fleets of classic and other prized vehicles.
-They also offer real-time vehicle tracking services to ensure that their carriers are on schedule for a prompt delivery.
-If you’re a collector of classic cars and want to transport your cars for a car show in another state, you may also want to look for an enclosed auto transport company that offers volume pricing and rebate plans.
+If you’re a collector of classic cars and want to transport multiple vehicles to a car show in another state, you may want to look for an enclosed auto transport company that offers volume pricing.